-Stephen J. Henning is a co-founder of Wood, Smith, Henning & Berman LLP, an AmLaw 200 law firm with 26 offices throughout the United States.
-Steve is a skilled litigator, nationally recognized for results in complex construction, real estate, business and toxic tort litigation.
+Stephen J. Henning is a co-founder of Wood, Smith, Henning & Berman LLP, an AmLaw 150 law firm with 30 offices throughout the United States.
+Steve is a skilled litigator, nationally recognized for results in complex construction, habitability, real estate, business and toxic tort litigation.
 He regularly represents Fortune 500 companies and preeminent members of the business community, including some of the nation’s largest residential and commercial public and private owners, homebuilders, developers, investors, contractors and lenders.
 Additionally, Steve has a thriving practice focused on public entities, handling all facets of litigation and risk management pertaining to construction and toxic tort issues.
+He is regularly called upon by public and private employers for both advice in risk management and aggressive representation in claims involving employment issues, from internal complaints, to administrative charges, to litigated matters involving allegations related to executive compensation, discrimination and whistle-blower protections.
 Steve received his undergraduate and law degrees from the University of Nebraska, where he competed on the National Trial team.

 In addition to his extensive legal practice, he regularly gives back to the community by taking on leadership positions in several national and local charities.
-Steve currently serves as Chairman of the Board of Directors for the March of Dimes, and he is a founding Board member and past President of the Construction Defect Community Charitable Foundation.
-Steve is also on the Board of Directors for both the Alzheimer’s Association and Levitt & Quinn, a public aid law firm providing legal services to people in need.
-Steve is proud to be the first defense lawyer awarded the Jerold S. Oliver Award for contribution to the construction-defect community.
+Steve served as Chairman of the Board of Directors for the March of Dimes, and he is a founding Board member and past President of the Construction Defect Community Charitable Foundation.
+He was also on the Board of Directors for both the Alzheimer’s Association.
+He currently serves on the Board of Levitt & Quinn, a public aid law firm providing legal services to people in need.
+Steve is proud to be the first defense lawyer awarded the Jerold S. Oliver Award for his contributions to the construction-defect community.
 An AV-rated lawyer by Martindale-Hubbell, for the past ten years he has been selected for inclusion as either a “Rising Star” or “Super Lawyer.”
-Steve is the proud recipient of CLM’s Outside Counsel of the Year Award.
+Steve is also a proud recipient of CLM’s 2019 Outside Counsel Professional of the Year Award.

 University of Nebraska at Lincoln College of Law (J.D., )